 Remove or write # in front of “Address” and “DNS” to disable those two lines.
 WireGuard will not start when those are still active.

 Add the PersistentKeepallive information at the end.

-For some reasons, in the latest version of WireGuard (20180910), the Endpoint IP must be written in the Config file before the PublicKey information.
+Another adjustment needed is that the Endpoint IP must be written in the Config file before the PublicKey information.

 Otherwise you will get the following error message when trying to connect: